rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 Request claims MUST be supported by the OpenID Providers to ensure that only the data the client explicitly requests is provided in the UserInfo response.
-This prevents situations where a client may only require a partial set of claims, but receives (and is therefore exposed to) a full set of claims.
-For example, if a client only needs a single government document type and number, the OpenID Provider MUST NOT send the client the full document information, possibly from multiple documents.
+This prevents situations where a client may only require a partial set of claims, but receives (and is therefore exposed to) a full set of claims. ~~For example, if a client only needs a single government document type and number, the OpenID Provider MUST NOT send the client the full document information, possibly from multiple documents.~~

 Despite the mechanisms enforced by this specification, the operational circumstances of a federation may allow these controls to be relaxed.
-For example, if a framework always requires clients to request a national ID number, then the pairwise anonymous identifer requirement may be relaxed.
-In cases where all clients are entitled to all government document claims associated to a subject at an OpenID Provider, the claims request requirement may be relaxed.
+For example, if a framework always requires clients to request a national ID number, then the pairwise anonymous identifer requirement may be relaxed. ~~In cases where all clients are entitled to all government document claims associated to a subject at an OpenID Provider, the claims request requirement may be relaxed.~~

 The reasons for relaxing the controls that support data minimalization are outside the scope of this specification.

 #  6. Security Considerations

-All transactions MUST be protected in transit by TLS as described in BCP195 .
+All transactions MUST be protected in transit by TLS as described in BCP195.

-All clients MUST conform to applicable recommendations found in the Security Considerations sections of [RFC6749] and those found in the OAuth 2.0 Threat Model and Security Considerations document .
+All clients MUST conform to applicable recommendations found in the Security Considerations sections of [RFC6749] and those found in the OAuth 2.0 Threat Model and Security Considerations document.

 #  7. Normative References